Roots of random functions: A framework for local universality: Proof of Theorem

-and the random variables $\xi_1, \dots, \xi_{{n_0}}$ in \eqref{F} will be $\xi_0, \dots, \xi_n, \eta_1, \dots, \eta_n$, respectively.
+and the random variables $\xi_1, \dots, \xi_{{2n+1}}$ in \eqref{F} will be $\xi_0, \dots, \xi_n, \eta_1, \dots, \eta_n$, respectively.
 The constant $10^{4}$ is chosen rather arbitrarily, any sufficiently large constant would work.

-To deduce theorem \ref{complex} from Theorem \ref{gcomplex}, we only need to show that there exist positive constants $C_1, \alpha_1$ such that for any positive constants $A, c_1$, there exists a constant $C$ for which Conditions {\bf C2} \eqref{cond-poly}-{\bf C2} \eqref{cond-delocal} hold with parameters $(k, C_1, \alpha_1, A, c_1, C)$.
-For this model, one can choose $\alpha_1=1/2$ and $C_1$ to be any constant larger than $1$.
+To deduce Theorem \ref{real} from Theorem \ref{greal}, for this model, we set $\alpha_1=1/2$ and $C_1$ to be any constant larger than $1$.
+We only need to show that for any positive constants $A, c_1$, there exists a constant $C$ for which Condition \textbf{C2} holds with parameters $(k, C_1, \alpha_1, A, c_1, C)$.

 For Condition {\bf C2} \eqref{cond-poly}, notice that the periodic function $P_n$ has at most $2n$ complex zeros in the region $[a, a+2\pi)\times \R \subset \C$ for any $a\in \R$.
 Indeed, let $w = e^{iz}$ then